 Now, all banks and building societies use gross interest to advertise their savings accounts.
 This means you can compare ISAs to other accounts on a like-for-like basis.

-In times of low interest, ISAs aren’t always the best place for your savings.
-This is because the amount of interest you can earn, which is linked to the Bank of England’s base rate, doesn’t always beat the rate of inflation.
-This means you could be losing money by keeping your cash in an ISA.
+In times of low interest and high inflation, ISAs aren’t always the best place for your savings.
+This is because the amount of interest you can earn, which is often linked to the Bank of England’s base rate, usually doesn’t beat the rate of inflation.

 If you're prepared to put your savings at risk in hope of a greater return, and still want to use your ISA allowance, you could consider one of the following: